Share On Social!

 Policy Implications.
 Schools and local governments and community groups should work together toward shared use agreements with clear language to describe terms, conditions, and covered activities, and address liability and other concerns to increase public access to school facilities after hours.
 Policymakers should develop complete street policies, walk-and-bike-friendly transportation improvements, and park maintenance and improvements.

 Future Research Needs.
-Further research is needed on the effectiveness of shared use and open use policies for increasing physical activity in Latino communities.
-Research is also needed to evaluate how the built environment and improvements to neighborhood and park infrastructure affect physical activity among Latino youth.
+Further research is needed on the effectiveness of shared use and open use policies for increasing physical activity in communities.
+Research is also needed to evaluate how the built environment and improvements to neighborhood and park infrastructure affect physical activity among all youth, including Latino youth.
 More data on each of these issues could make a strong case for policy changes and funding for improvements.

 See the Full Research Review with references (PDF)